 What I love about using curtains in unusual ways is that it’s practical, affordable and done right, it can look so stylish and impactful.
 There is also a certain softness that curtains bring to a room and of course all that fabric means instant texture to lift your room.
 But one word of caution – done without intention and thought, curtains can look messy, add clutter and look like they’re there because you couldn’t think of anything else!
 So before you hang a curtain, consider the fabric, length and look you’re going for.

 5 creative ways to hang curtains in your home:

 1. Curtains as room dividers

 Curtains are a simple way of dividing up a room.
 You may have one long living space where you want to create sections or you may need to divide a shared kids room or to separate a bed area from the rest of the room.
-I’m not talking some old curtain pulled out of the loft and hung up any old way.
-With some thought and creativity, curtains can be used so stylishly and effectively as room dividers as the pictures above show.
-Nothing tacky about any of those curtain dividers right?
+I’m not talking about taking any old curtain pulled out of the loft and hanging it up.
+With some thought and creativity, curtains can be used stylishly and effectively as room dividers as the pictures above show.
+Nothing tacky about any of these curtain dividers right?

 2. Curtains as closet doors

 Hate your closet doors or your closets in general?
 This could be the answer for you.
 You can replace the doors with curtains or get rid of the entire closet and create an open wardrobe system behind the curtains.
 The curtains will add texture to your room and will be a lot cheaper than a new closet.
 Make sure to go for curtains that cover the entire height and width of the wardrobe space otherwise they will end up looking messy and cheap!
 My favourite way to pull off this look is to go across an entire wall in a bedroom.

 3. Curtains to conceal storage